syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 ### Reply

-Add a reply to an existing threaded comment with specific text using the **AddReply** method.
+The following code adds a replies to an existing threaded comment with specific text using the **AddReply** method.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}